Practicing Hospitality At Home

 Always Set The Table

 When having any sort of sit-down meal or even dessert with coffee.
-Set the table prior to your guest’s arrival.
-This not only provides a great way to wow your guests but it is also quite practical.
+The best thing is to the table before your guest’s arrival.
+This not only provides a great way to wow your guests but it is a practical hospitality tip as it shows you have prepared and taken care for their visit.

 Little Touches Count

-Flowers are always placed at the center but they don’t need to be a large overwhelming bouquet.
+The best way to have a hospitable home is by caring about the little touches that make people feel cared for.
+This kind of hospitality goes a step further.
+We all know that flowers are always placed at the center but they don’t need to be a large overwhelming bouquet.
 A few cut flowers from a rose bush or even a small grocery store bouquet works nicely.
-For this particular occasion, I decided to hang a Happy Birthday banner on the fence near the gifts.
+For this particular occasion, I decided to hang a Happy Birthday banner on the fence near the gifts to make my guest feel even more important on her birthday.

 Shop This Post